Leonard Green to invest in U.S. clinical trial services firm WCG

 Arsenal has been an investor in WCG for seven years.
 The company was called Copernicus Group Institutional Review Board when Arsenal acquired it in 2012.

-Centerview Partners LLC acted as financial advisor to WCG and Arsenal, while Barclays Plc (BARC.L) served as financial advisor to the investor group led by Leonard Green.
+Centerview Partners LLC acted as financial advisor to WCG and Arsenal, while Barclays Plc served as financial advisor to the investor group led by Leonard Green.
+(Reporting by Rebecca Spalding in New York; Editing by Edwina Gibbs)